 References:

-VIDEO: The Physics Of Sub-Quantum Spin, by Arnie Benn.
+Arnie Benn: The Physics Of Sub-Quantum Spin, followed by this Q&A.

 References: